Our research is editorially independent but we may earn a commission for purchases made through our links.

 Endless mountain landscapes and sunny weather, Colorado is the perfect place to pack your backs and escape to for a few days.
-With an abundance of natural splendor, Colorado boasts a myriad of cities worthy of exploring.
+With an abundance of natural splendor, Colorado boasts an array of exciting cities worthy of exploring.
 From luxury ski resorts to charming small towns and the world-famous Rocky Mountains, travelers are spoiled for choice with outdoor adventures.
 Get off the grid and soak in the crisp mountain air, where depending on the season, nature enthusiasts can hike through beautiful trails, go swimming in natural hot springs or hit the slopes.
-Cities filled with diverse wildlife and natural wonders, here are ten of the best weekend getaways in Colorado.
+With cities filled with diverse wildlife and natural wonders, here are some of the best weekend getaways in Colorado.

-A home base for travelers visiting the Rocky Mountain National Park, Estes Park is less than a 2-hour drive from Denver.
-The park offers 355 miles of hiking trails paired with stunning vistas and landscapes, from snow-capped mountains to picturesque lakes and valleys, where those who crave adventure will find a myriad of outdoor adventures.
+A home base for travelers visiting the Rocky Mountain National Park, Estes Park is a beautiful destination less than a two-hour drive from Denver.
+The park offers 355 miles of hiking trails paired with stunning vistas and landscapes, from snow-capped mountains to picturesque lakes and valleys, where those who crave adventure will find a variety of outdoor adventures.
 Estes Park itself is a great area to explore, as visitors can meander the Riverwalk in Downtown Estes Park or hop on the Estes Park Aerial Tramway to the top of a small peak.
-Estes Park boasts a variety of shopping and dining experiences, while movie enthusiasts will want to stop by the world famous Stanley Hotel that was the inspiration behind Stephen King’s “The Shining.”
+Estes Park boasts an array of shopping and dining experiences, while movie enthusiasts will want to stop by the world famous Stanley Hotel that was the inspiration behind Stephen King’s “The Shining.”

 A gorgeous mountain town that is not as well-known as its counterparts, Salida offers a variety of historic attractions to fill up a weekend itinerary.
 Take the Monarch Scenic Tram to soak in stunning Rocky Mountain views, go for a dip in the Salida Hot Springs or explore the area’s local history and culture at the nearby Salida Museum.
 When the weather warms up, grab a kayak or tube and head to the Arkansas River, and active travelers can utilize one of the many scenic mountain bike trails to explore the region further.
 A certified Colorado Creative District, visitors can also browse the area’s abundance of impressive art studios and galleries.